 In the absence of stored value, inflation is costly in the model because it distorts the choice between monetary and nonmonetary activities.
-Some economists have suggested that an important cost of inflation is that it encourages costly private credit arrangements as substitutes for government money (see Ireland [1994], Dotsey and Ireland [1995], Lacker and Schreft [1996], and Aiyagari, Braun, and Eckstein [1995]).
-Stored value could reduce this cost of inflation by displacing even more costly means of payment such as checks or credit cards.
-The social benefit of stored value would then also include the reduction in payments cost for some transactions.
-This benefit would be larger, the smaller the cost of stored value.
+Some economists have suggested that an important cost of inflation is that it encourages costly private credit arrangements as substitutes for government money (see Ireland [1994], Dotsey and Ireland [1995], Lacker and Schreft [forthcoming], and Aiyagari, Braun and Eckstein [1995]).
+Stored value could reduce this cost of inflation by displacing more costly means of payment such as checks or credit cards.
+The social benefit of stored value would then also include the reduction in payments cost for some transactions, and this benefit would be larger the smaller is the cost of stored value.
 But again, the benefit of stored value would have to be weighed against the resource cost of substituting stored value for virtually costless currency.
-As long as stored value in part substitutes for currency, Proposition 1 again emerges; the lower the average cost of stored value cards, the greater the gain from displacing more costly means of payments, and the smaller the resources diverted to stored value systems.
-(A straightforward extension of the model demonstrating this result is described in the appendix.)
+Something like Proposition 1 would again emerge; the lower the average cost of stored value cards, the greater the gain from displacing more costly means of payments and the smaller the resources diverted to stored value systems.